PRETgroup/goFB/docs/TFB/README.md

 interface of FirstBasic {
     in event a;
     out event b;
-    in int c with a;
+    in with a int c;
-    out int d with c;
+    out with c int d;
 }
 ```